coder-finance/dao/coder.finance/Product Vision Thoughts (Anthony).md

 * can benefit from the monetary gains posted by the patron entities
 * prefer the self-service nature of the platform
 * enjoys an entry ramp into the open source world

+## Core Qualities of the Platform
+- Transparent
+- Non-repudiation
+- Automated
+- Easily audited
+- **TRUST**

+## What it is right now (as of 30/03/2023)
+An automated feature and code tracking platform which organises payments to participants through Ethereum, based on a combination of decentralised technologies (IPFS, Ethereum) and public centralised platforms (GitHub, Discord).